-- Several mechanisms help protect the eyes from injury: - Except for its anterior portion, the eyeball is sheltered by the bony socket in which it is positioned. [the posterior 2/3 are protected by skull bones] - The eyelids act like shutters to protect the exposed part of the eye, the anterior 1/3 from environmental insults.
-They close reflexly to cover the eye under threatening circumstances, as when something comes close to it. - They blink frequently & spontaneously to spread tears & protect the eye. - Eyelashes trap fine, airborne debris such as dust before it can fall into the eye.
+- Several mechanisms help protect the eyes from injury: - Except for its anterior portion, the eyeball is sheltered by the bony socket in which it is positioned. - The eyelids act like shutters to protect the exposed part of the eye from environmental insults.
+They close reflexly to cover the eye under threatening circumstances - Eyelashes trap fine, airborne debris such as dust before it can fall into the eye.